 I call this a Last Minute Sprite Bread Recipe, because it truly was made last minute.
-Late in the afternoon I was trying to decide what to make for dinner to go along with our leftover corn beef.
+Late in the afternoon, I was trying to decide what to make for dinner to go along with our leftover corn beef.
 I looked up some recipes for bread.
-I came up with this easy Sprite bread recipe by combining a few different beer bread recipes and doing some improvising.
+I came up with this easy recipe by combining a few different beer bread recipes and doing some improvising.

 Important note: When making bread it is important to sift the flour.
 This helps the bread come out light and bread-like.
 If you do not sift, your bread can come out hard and brick-like.